Alcoholic Beverage Permits

 Obtaining a Permit

-The pre-qualification packet must be approved by the City Clerk as well as either the Williamson County Clerk or Travis County Clerk (dependent on the business location).
+- The pre-qualification packet must be approved by the City Clerk as well other county and state agencies.

 - Come in person to City Hall, 221 E. Main Street, 3rd floor (It is recommended that you call 24 hours in advance before coming to City Hall to ensure we will be able to accommodate you).

-The City of Round Rock annually issues local city permits to businesses with the fee being 1/2 of fee that the State charges.
+- The City of Round Rock issues local city permits to businesses on an annual basis with the fee being 1/2 of fee that the State charges.
 City of Round Rock permits are good for one year.

-A business MUST display their local permit next to the the state permit.
+- A business MUST display their local permit in the establishment next to the the state permit.

-For questions regarding City Alcoholic Beverage Permits, please contact the City Clerk at (512) 218-5404.
+For questions regarding City Alcoholic Beverage Permits, please contact the City Clerk‘s Office at (512) 218-6644.